 Their very own speech recognition software uses your microphone to listen as you speak, then makes comparisons between your pronunciation and that of their stored samples from native speakers.
 You’ll receive instant feedback!

-Each class is narrated by a native Spanish speaker, who follows real-time pace and speaks as though they are having real conversations – this gives you a head start in becoming totally fluent, as you are immersed in the language and speaking it.
+Each class is narrated by a native Spanish speaker, who speaks as though they are having real conversations - this gives you a head start in becoming totally fluent, as you are immersed in the language and speaking it.

-Similarly, every single lesson interacts with the one that came before it and prepares you for future classes, creating a beautiful spiral syllabus that consolidates your learning on a regular basis, so you won’t forget anything you’ve neglected to study.
+Each lesson follows logically from the one before, creating a spiral syllabus that consolidates your learning on a regular basis, so you won’t forget anything you’ve neglected to study.

 7. Youtube Channels